pascalopitz/unoffical-sonos-controller-for-linux/README.md

 ##Install and Run

-You will need node.js and bower for this.
+You will need node.js for this.

 First, initialize the project: